Comp-coder-4/Retail-Cleaning-Project/00_README.md

 To fill in missing Price values, I used Total_Spent/Quantity.
 I found that where Quantity is blank, Total Spent is also blank.

 ### Step 3.
-Insert values for Item Code from Look Up Tables to Main Table
+Use Look Up Tables to insert values for Item Code to Main Table

 I inserted Item Code into the main table for Furniture.
-To do this I used XLOOKUP to insert values for Item Code from the Item table into the main table, using Price Per Unit as the lookup value.
-Please see the screenshot named "XLOOKUP (FUR) (find values for Item Code)" in the Imgs folder.
-I repeated the same steps for Electric Household Essential transactions.
+To do this I used XLOOKUP in the main table to insert values for Item Code from the lookup table, using Price Per Unit as the lookup value.
+See the screenshot named "XLOOKUP (FUR) (find values for Item Code)" in the Imgs folder.

+I repeated the same steps for Electric Household Essential.
 I encountered a problem when using XLOOKUP where it would fill the entire column, therefore replacing correct values for Item Code for other categories with incorrect values from Electric Household Essentials Item Code.
-To solve this, I used "Undo Calculated Column" command as shown in the screenshot named "XLOOKUP (EHE) Undo Flashfill.png" in the Imgs folder.
+To solve this, I used "Undo Calculated Column" command (see screenshot named "XLOOKUP (EHE) Undo Flashfill.png" in Imgs folder).

 ## Key Insights